 Patient Benefits of Laser Therapy

-K Laser Therapy is proven to biostimulate tissue repair and growth.
-The K Laser accelerates wound healing and decreases inflammation, pain, and scar tissue formation.
-In the management of chronic pain Class IV Laser Therapy can provide dramatic results, is non-addictive and virtually free of side effects.
+Laser Therapy is proven to biostimulate tissue repair and growth.
+Laser therapy accelerates wound healing and decreases inflammation, pain, and scar tissue formation.
+In the management of chronic pain, class IV laser therapy can provide dramatic results, is non-addictive and virtually free of side effects.

 How long does each treatment take?